xavdid-stripe/python-events-prototype/README.md

 ```

 > [!IMPORTANT]
-> Not all events types have a related object
+> Not all events types have a related object.
+See the table below for more information.

-There's a corresponding `Event` object you can retrieve (or "pull") from the Cactus API:
+There's a corresponding `Event` object you can retrieve (or "pull") from the Cactus API.
+It's identical as the thin event, but it includes the event's `data`:

 ```json
 {